ChangePool/cardano-improvement-proposals/incentives/response.md

 According to the SEC, functional crypto systems successfully attract users who voluntarily cooperate and coordinate.
 The _Analysis of Cardano's Incentive Mechanism_ report casts doubt on the capability of Cardano users to cooperate and coordinate.
 Therefore, Cardano is not functional.

 Resistance to change is a long-standing and frustrating problem.
-The following stages are designed reflect commitment and address readiness for change:
+The following stages are designed to reflect commitment and address readiness for change:

 - **Precontemplation**—No intention to change.
 Problem behavior seen as having more pros than cons.
 - **Contemplation**—Thinking about changing.
 Seeking information about problem.
 Evaluating pros and cons of change.
 Self- and environmental reevaluation.